 Uganda has made a strategic decision to exploit its oil resources, awarding the Tilenga field to TotalEnergies and the Kingfisher field to a Chinese company, CNOOC.

 The Tilenga project is based in the Lake Albert region of Uganda (mainly the Buliisa and Nwoya Districts).
-After start-up, it will produce up to 190,000 barrels of oil per day to meet global demand.
+After start up, it will produce up to 190,000 barrels of oil per day to meet global demand.
 Uganda, a landlocked country with no access to the sea, has joined forces with Tanzania to enable oil production to be transported and exported.
 This will be done through the EACOP (East African Crude Oil Pipeline) project, which involves the construction of a 1,443 km fully buried pipeline between the city of Kabaale in Uganda and the port of Tanga in Tanzania, as well as a storage terminal and a loading jetty in Tanga.

-Part of TotalEnergies Exploration & Production Uganda (TEPU) and EACOP activities will be in sensitive areas.
+Part of TotalEnergies Exploration and Production Uganda (TEPU) and EACOP activities will be in sensitive areas.
 Both companies are entirely aware of the sensitive environment in which they operate and continue to follow the mitigation hierarchy with respect to managing impacts (i.e. avoid, reduce and compensate) with the aim of achieving positive outcomes for biodiversity and communities.

 Regarding the Tilenga project, TEPU has chosen to restrict the project’s permanent footprint inside the Murchison Falls National Park in Uganda.
 The permanent footprint requires less than 0.03% of the park’s surface area.